FelixKrueger/Sherman/Sherman_User_Manual.md

 `-q/--quality`

 - The default quality for all positions if error rate is set to 0% or if SNPs are to be introduced.
-Default:
-40.
+Default: 40.

 `-pe/--paired_end`

-- Will create paired-end read files with the names simulated_1.fastq and simulated_2.fastq.
-The minimum and maximum fragment sizes can be adjusted with the options `-I/--minfrag` or `-X/--maxfrag`.
+- Will create paired-end read files with the names `simulated_1.fastq` and `simulated_2.fastq`.
+The minimum and maximum fragment sizes can be adjusted with the options `-I/--minfrag` and/or `-X/--maxfrag`.
 Default: OFF.

 `-I/--minfrag <int>`